 RMN, PGCHE, NMC Teacher, BSc (hons), MSc

-I am a Mental Health Nurse with over 37 years experience of clinical practice, service management, training and education.
+I am a Mental Health Nurse with 40 years experience of clinical practice, service management, training and education.
 I am experienced in training needs analysis, designing bespoke training packages and delivering sessions, days and longer courses.
 I am also an independent researcher and write about mental health issues, animals and their impact on humans, and training and education.
 I have also volunteered in Equine Welfare for over 30 years.

 I regularly deliver longer behaviour change, including Motivational Interviewing, courses for animal health,care and welfare workers to support the owners and clients they work with to make behaviour changes to improve the welfare of their animals.
 I also deliver a similar course for health and social care workers.

 Other courses include bespoke Mental Health Awareness courses for a variety of workers.
 These can be tailored to particular needs for professional groups or organisations.